 Sleep loss can make you think less, and react more.

-As a result, sleep-deprived people tend to react to an unexpected without thinking.
+As a result, sleep-deprived people tend to react to the unexpected without thinking.
 Poor sleep can worsen the quality of your judgments and the ability to make good, fast decisions.

 7. Poor cognitive functions

 Lack of sleep causes delayed reaction times, poor awareness of situations, and a reduction in the capacity to learn and retain information, barely within hours of continuous wakefulness.